The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 6. Select the Object you need to Import.

-Optionally opt to sync Related fields by toggling Sync Related Fields to Yes.
+Optionally after making an Object selection, select to sync Related fields by toggling Sync Related Fields to Yes.

 Related Fields will sync the selected Object's fields and each parent Object's fields, necessary for building more complex Metrics.